 “JAL DANCE EXTENSION PROGRAMS” will continue this year for term 1 and the 1/2 of term 2.

 Students may participate if they are committed to at least 1 jazz, 1 tap, 2 ballet, eisteddfod participation and one other class and are in the 10&U Eisteddfod class (base class) or older.
 These classes will run on a Saturday and provide the students with a variety of guest and regular teachers.
-A two hour preprofessional class will be provided under the same terms for those in Year 12.

 Classes will extend the students beyond the expectations of their age examination requirements, improving their strength, skills, technique and experience.

 The annual concert is held at the end of the year – ‘That’s Entertainment’.
 All students are encouraged to participate and showcase what they have learned throughout the year.
 Each class will usually perform one dance, with a costume to be purchased for each.
 There are two performances of the concert on the same day, with a theatre rehearsal usually held the day before.

 Preschoolers have their own little concert usually in late November – ‘A Little Entertainment’.